rhysd/vim.wasm/wasm/README.md

 ## Performance

-Hosting this directory with web server, a query parameter `perf=1` to the URL enables performance trancing.
+Hosting this directory with web server, a query parameter `perf=1` to the URL enables performance tracing.
 After Vim exits (e.g. `:qall!`), it dumps performance measurements in DevTools console as tables.

 As JavaScript API, passing `perf: true` to `VimWasm.start()` method call enables the performance tracing.